 Do you rush to the bathroom at parties to scrub away red wine stains?
 You could actually be raising your risk for permanent staining.
 Wine's acidity (red or white) can dissolve tooth enamel, and brushing right away can contribute to erosion.
+Instead, she says, neutralize the acid by rinsing with a glass of water—and avoid staining in the first place by sipping and immediately swallowing your wine, rather than swishing it in your mouth.

 2. You eat creamed spinach

+While antioxidant-rich produce makes up the main component of this dish, it’s overwhelmed with high fat.
 Creamed spinach can contain up to 75% of your saturated fat for the day.
 Stay away from fruitcake, while you're at it.
 One slice can have more than 400 calories!!

 3. You don’t eat before a party